s183558/MLOps6_Project/reports/README.md

 >
 > Answer:

 Student s135313 was in charge of {you are welcome to write the contributions}.
-Student s151988 was in charge of {the FastAPI for predictions, its containarization and writing the documentation}.
+Student s151988 was in charge of {the FastAPI for predictions and its containarization}.
 Student s230284 was in charge of {you are welcome to write the contributions}.
 Student s183558 was in charge of {you are welcome to write the contributions}.

-Moreover all the members contributed with the general workflow, setting up the different configurations such as dockerfiles.
+Moreover all the members contributed with the general workflow, setting up the different configurations such as dockerfiles and writing the report.